 P4.
 (5.8, 160 feet) Go straight left along the wall, round the corner and climb a nice face, staying right of the small roof band.
 More good rock leads to a fine belay shelf.
 Another 60 feet of exposed 4th class gets you to flatter ground.

 From the top of the climb, turn towards Terra Tomah and descend the ridge until you reach the true saddle.
 There is a steep descent gully that goes straight back down to Doughnut Lake from here.
 Initially the gully is 3rd to 4th class with some loose rock.
 There are 2 prominient bottlenecks in the gully, the first is a 5.2ish downclimb.
 The second we rapped down and barely reached with a single 60m.
-You can downclimb this section at 5.7ish, but it's loose in spots and I didn't want to fall.
+In hindsight there looks to be a downclimb on skiier's right, probably 5.2.

 Another option is from the saddle, hike another 1/4 mile up towards Terra Tomah, then turn left and traverse over to a steep tundra ramp (2nd-3rd class) that heads back down to Doughnut Lake.
 If you move quickly, this option could be just as fast as the steeper descent gully but adds a half mile of hiking.
 Beware if it's storming at this point, because both descent options can be problematic...the steep tundra ramp will be VERY slick and the gully could see some rockfall.

 Single rack of cams to 3 inches, set of nuts, and a #4 Camalot.